geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/10laravel-running-gcr.jpg" title="Hit the given URL to see its running" alt="Hit the given URL to see its running">

+What just happned above is:

+1. After choosing the region, the script built a docker container image from the `Dockerfile` in the repo
+1. Then it pushed the built image to [Google Container Registry](https://cloud.google.com/container-registry/)
+1. After that using the [gcloud](https://cloud.google.com/sdk/gcloud/) CLI it deployed the built image to Cloud Run, which gave back the URL.

 ### 10. Hurray, your app is working

 After you git the URL you should see your app working on Google Cloud Run like below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/11laravel-url.jpg" title="Laravel Running on Google Cloud Run" alt="Laravel Running on Google Cloud Run">

+If you want to deploy another version you can merge your PR to master and click the button again to deploy.

 ## More about Google Cloud Run